 Although I made the duvet/Indienne jacket for warmer Texas weather, it traveled with me to North Carolina where I tried everything on and enjoyed the cool mountain air as I imagined Claire Fraser would when she and Jamie reached the Americas (come on, Season 4!).
 Maybe not in Houston summers, but in North Carolina I was quite comfortable!

-Coming soon…the rest of the 18th century clothing items made with the fated duvet cover, including stays and hat trim.
+Coming soon…the rest of the 18th century clothing items made with the fated duvet cover, including hat trim.
 Check back here for links!